MansiMore99/AI-Conversational-Bot-on-zoom/README.md

 ![image](https://github.com/user-attachments/assets/e6f02d29-09f2-4af4-b86d-0e423e084716)

-Without wasting time on boring talk, let’s start with hands-on.
+Without wasting time on introduction, let’s go straight to the practical part.
 So, Shall we start?

 ### 1. Let’s Download or update zoom, IF you haven’t: